thiagolos/Medusa/README.md

   cd medusa/server
   npm install
   ```
-4. Create a MongoDB database for the application and update the connection configuration in the backend's `.env` file.
+4. Create a MongoDB database for the application and update the DB_NAME variable in the backend's `.env` file.
 5. Start the backend server using `npm run dev` in the backend directory.
   ```
   cd medusa/server